rose-workshops/rose-workshops.github.io/workshops.md

 subtitle: The RoSE workshops
 ---

-## 2nd International Workshop on Robotics Software Engineering (RoSE'18)
+## 2nd International Workshop on Robotics Software Engineering (RoSE'19)

-The [second edition of RoSE](/rose2019/) will be held at [ICSE 2019](https://2019.icse-conferences.org) in Montréal, Canada, between May 25 and May 31, 2019.
+The [second edition of RoSE](/rose2019/) will be held at [ICSE 2019](https://2019.icse-conferences.org) in Montréal, Canada on May 27, 2019.

 ## 1st International Workshop on Robotics Software Engineering (RoSE'18)